Palmer Station Timeline

 Summer 1980-81

 Palmer Station as it appeared in January 1981 in this US Navy photo by Dana B. Babin (Antarctic Journal, September 1981).
-The small boat is probably the "Heroine" which was mounted as you see here away from the water since it was much more cumbersome than Zodiacs.
+The small boat is the "Heroine," which was mounted as you see here away from the water since it was much more cumbersome than the Zodiacs which replaced it for boating.

 Winter 1981